qmk/qmk_firmware/keyboards/handwired/ms_sculpt_mobile/readme.md

      dfu-util -d 1eaf:0003 -a 2 -D ./handwired_ms_sculpt_mobie_8x18_arm_keymap.bin (using arduino botloader)

-    to use the original handwired teensy 2++ version make handwired/ms_sculpt_mobile/handwired:default
+    to use the original handwired teensy 2++ version make handwired/ms_sculpt_mobile/teensypp:default
-    to use the ASTAR mini mcu, add ASTAR=1 to the make options in the handwired rules.mk.
+    to use the ASTAR mini mcu, or any other 32u4 board with 18 IO pins, make handwired/ms_sculpt_mobile/astar:default

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).